ioksmio/Admin_Jira/03_Lab_3_Exercise_2_Configuring_Site_Access Settings.md

 > c. click on `Products` in the top Menu.

-> d.
-In the Side bar click on the link that is the first part of your `SiteName`

-> e.
-Bookmark this page and save it as `Jira-Site-Settings`.

-> f. then click on `Site access` in the side-bar.
+> d. then click on User access settings

 ##### 2. Generate an invitation URL:
 > a.
-Click `Invite links`
+Click `Invitation links`

 > b.
 Click the button next to Jira Software (if it's not already enabled).
  * Note: You can copy this URL and send it to anyone so they can get access to a product quickly.